-Strawberry Crunch Cheesecake Tacos with crispy shell and fresh strawberries
+Strawberry Crunch Cheesecake Tacos with fresh strawberries and creamy filling in crispy shells

 Dessert